 The first meetings at both Gemarke and Early Dawn Villages took place on the 18th of April 2006, which was already the second week of the field study.
 Before the team visited the two villages, the extension officer had initially informed the tribal authorities and the inhabitants of both villages about the study.
 During the meetings, the extension officer requested the team members to individually introduce themselves.
 The study to be conducted and the duration were outlined in the local language.
 The villagers were also informed that the results of the study will be used by the LDA for adequate implementation of services intended for the two villages.
-Those present at the meeting were informed that the intention of the introductory meeting was to enlighten the team about the general, daily activities conducted in the villages, i.e. general livelihood systems and strategies.
+Those present at the meeting were informed that the study is a cooperative effort of LDA, ARC and ICRA.
+They were also informed that the intention of the introductory meeting was to enlighten the team about the general, daily activities conducted in the villages, i.e. general livelihood systems and strategies.
 A livelihoods questionnaire was used as a guide to gather the necessary information.
 Information in relation to access and control of natural resources, sources of income, livestock type and number kept was collected.